Aman16102000/css/docs/notes/css.flex.md

 1. most used application is "nav bar"

 1.  ### Axis in flex
+    1. **align-content**
+        : only works when we have multiple lines of items in our container.
+It is going to implement in cross-axis and differ according to the flex direction.
     1. **jusify-content**
         : The justify content property is going to implement in main-axis and the main axis can differ according to the flex direction.
     1. **align-items**